 You’ve finished your survey, responses have been collated, and analysis has been conducted.
-Following our look into increasing your response rates (click here to find out more), now’s when we can get down to brass tacks!

 This can be a sensitive subject, especially at a senior level where individuals can feel like they’re being judged for the engagement levels of their employees.
 It can be tempting to dust unwelcome results under the rug, but this will hamper your efforts at improvement long-term and dissuade employees from trusting the process in the future as current known engagement issues aren’t being addressed.
 Just remember that authenticity is the name of the game here!

-In this resource, we’re going to look at some best practice around sharing your engagement survey results with all parts of your organisation, and some common temptations to avoid!
+In this resource, we’re going to look at some best practice around sharing your employee engagement survey results with all parts of your organisation, and some common temptations to avoid!

 The first stage of dissemination is going through highlights of the data with your most senior colleagues; Directors, Senior Managers, or C-Suite Executives.

-The aim is to get the senior team to understand what the strengths and weaknesses of your engagement levels are; their understanding will help key messages cascade when the rest of the organisation sees the results.
+The aim is to get the senior team to understand what the strengths and weaknesses of your employee engagement levels are; their understanding will help key messages cascade when the rest of the organisation sees the results.

 Whether you run your survey internally or with an external provider, the highlights should focus on trends from within the data and key drivers behind these.
 These trends can also be looked at from the perspective of the organisation overall and from that of different job grades.
 Though there are many demographic groups you could choose to view the data by, job grades offers a view of key populations and how engaged those with different levels of responsibility are.